jaybee-117/Image_Processing/Frequency_Filtering/README.md

-# Histogram Matching & Equalisation
+# Frequency Filtering
-The program `Histogram_Equalisation_Matching.cpp` will equalise/match images depending on the user's input.
+The program `Frequency_Filtering.cpp` will equalise/match images depending on the user's input.

 ## Making the file using CMake (For MacOS)
 Download the repository and clone it onto the device into a preferred directory using:<br>